 Mr. Russell argued that the “so called African-American cemetery” is a separate plot from the Byram Cemetery and the Lyon Cemetery.

-Conservation director Denise Savageau disagreed.
-She said the Lyon Cemetery is a separate parcel, but the land records list the ‘colored cemetery” and the Byram Cemetery as a single plot.
+Ms Savageau disagreed.
+She said the Lyon Cemetery was a separate parcel, but land records list the ‘colored cemetery” and the Byram Cemetery as a single plot.

-During the meeting, the purpose of the hearing was only to take comments, rather than for the Selectmen to vote on.
-The next steps in the process are for anyone disputing the ownership or claiming ownership of the cemetery to come forward.
+During the meeting, the purpose of the hearing was only to take comments, and not a moment for the Selectmen to vote.
+The next step in the process is for anyone disputing the ownership or claiming ownership of the cemetery to come forward.

-Acknowledging Mr. Russell’s claim that the Stuarts hadn’t learned about the public hearing until contacted by a reporter just days ago, Eric Brower of Greenwich Preservation Trust said the hearing was preceded by three legal notices in Greenwich Time.
+Acknowledging Mr. Russell’s claim that the Stewarts hadn’t learned about the public hearing until contacted by a reporter just days earlier, Eric Brower of Greenwich Preservation Trust said the hearing was preceded by three legal notices in Greenwich Time.

 Also, he said, Mr. Stewart had purchased his property and approved site plan that included the adjacent property.
 He described the underground radar report as “clearly a trespass.”